-Before working on a battery, remove all of the vent caps and flush each cell with a gentle stream of air by fanning each vent opening with a stiff piece of cardboard or other suitable non-conductor.
+Before working on a battery, remove all of the vent caps and flush each cell with a gentle stream of air by fanning each vent opening with a stiff piece of cardboard or other suitable non-conductor on charge or discharge.
+Disconnect the battery from the truck or charger first.